• Skip to primary navigation

 2. process into a finely minced consistency

-top view of chickpeas being added to food processor
+Chickpeas being added to food processor.

 3. add chickpeas to the food processor

-top view of rolled oats being added to food processor
+Rolled oats being added to food processor.

 4. add rolled oats to the food processor